ScraperHub/how-to-scrape-data-behind-login-pages-using-python/README.md

 1. [Sign up for a Crawlbase account](https://crawlbase.com/signup) and log in.
 2. Upon registration, you’ll receive 5,000 free requests to get started.
-3. Navigate to your [Account Docs](https://crawlbase.com/dashboard/account/docs) and copy your Crawling API token (Normal or JavaScript requests).
+3. Navigate to your [Account Docs](https://crawlbase.com/dashboard/account/docs) and copy your Crawling API token (JavaScript requests token).

 ## Running the Example Scripts